-- 44) Where in the course of electoral activities, the operation of the democratic system requires in a Member State that political parties compile data on people's political opinions, the processing of such data may be permitted for reasons of public interest, provided that appropriate safeguards are established. - 45) If the data processed by a controller do not permit the controller to identify a natural person (...) the data controller should not be obliged to acquire additional information in order to identify the data subject for the sole purpose of complying with any provision of this Regulation. (...).
-However, the controller should not refuse to take additional information provided by the data subject in order to support the exercise of his or her rights. - The principle of transparency requires that any information addressed to the public or to the data subject should be easily accessible and easy to understand, and that clear and plain language is used.
-This information could be provided in electronic form, for example, when addressed to the public, through a website.
+- 46) The principle of transparency requires that any information addressed to the public or to the data subject should be easily accessible and easy to understand, and that clear and plain language and, additionally, where appropriate, visualisation is used.
+This information could be provided also in electronic form, for example, when addressed to the public, through a website.
 This is in particular relevant where in situations, such as online advertising, the proliferation of actors and the technological complexity of practice makes it difficult for the data subject to know and understand if personal data relating to them are being collected, by whom and for what purpose.
 Given that children deserve specific protection, any information and communication, where processing is addressed (...) to a child, should be in such a clear and plain language that the child can easily understand. - 47) Modalities should be provided for facilitating the data subject's exercise of their rights provided by this Regulation, including mechanisms to request, (...) in particular access to data, rectification, erasure and to exercise the right to object.
 Thus the controller should also provide means for requests to be made electronically, especially where personal data are processed by electronic means.
-The controller should be obliged to respond to requests of the data subject within a fixed deadline and give reasons where the controller does not intend to comply with the data subject's request.
+The controller should be obliged to respond to requests of the data subject without undue delay and at the latest within a fixed deadline of one month and give reasons where the controller does not intend to comply with the data subject's request.